rmshksu/alexandria/README.md

 # alexandria
-a repository dedicated to cleaning, documenting, and publicly uploading functions for math/stats
+a repository dedicated to cleaning, documenting, and publicly uploading functions/projects/examples for math/stats